newslynx/newslynx-sc-google-analytics/README.md

 * converts this file (`README.md`) into a ReStructured Text file, saving it to [docs/index.rst](https://github.com/newslynx/newslynx-sc-google-analytics/blob/master/docs/index.rst)
 * runs `newslynx sc-docs newslynx_sc_google_analytics -f rst` to generate documentation for all the Sous Chefs in `newslynx-sc-google-analytics` and saves the output to [docs/sous-chefs.rst](https://github.com/newslynx/newslynx-sc-google-analytics/blob/master/docs/sous-chefs.rst)
-* Builds Sphinx Documentaiton from these files.
+* Builds Sphinx Documentation from these files.

 ## Continuous Integration